When to Hold 'Em, When to Fold 'Em: The Art of Disengagement — #311

 What is the primary legal justification for using deadly force in self-defense?

-The sole legal justification for using deadly force in self-defense is a reasonable and imminent fear for one's own life or the life of another.
-This principle is paramount and supersedes concerns about property or lesser threats.
+The sole legal justification for using deadly force is a reasonable and immediate fear for one's own life or the life of another.
+This principle debunks common myths and emphasizes that force must be a last resort when facing a lethal threat.

 Related News